 South Africa's Beeld newspaper quoted the sculptors as saying the rabbit represented the pressure of finishing the sculpture on time because “haas”, the word for rabbit in the Dutch-based Afrikaans language, also means “haste".

-A newly unveiled statue of former South African President Nelson Mandela at the Union Buildings in Pretoria, South Africa It also stands as a trademark because officials prohibited them from engraving their signature on the statue's trousers.
+It also stands as a trademark because officials prohibited them from engraving their signature on the statue's trousers.

 The department of arts and culture said it didn't know the two sculptors, Andre Prinsloo and Ruhan Janse van Vuuren, had added a rabbit.
 “It doesn't belong there,” Mogomotsi Mogodiri, a department spokesman said.
 “The statue represents what everyone in South Africa is proud of.”